About the college

 Facilities for students with disabilities

 The college’s main buildings are wheelchair accessible.
 Specially-adapted student accommodation is available on the college site.
+There are large monitors and adjustable desks for students to use.

 The college has an active Middle Common Room (MCR).
 The MCR Committee is made up of full-time and part-time students who work to provide support and events for all students in the college.
 The MCR is involved with welcoming new and returning students each term, runs a programme of social and sporting events each term, and is engaged through student representatives in the governance of the college.